Do Narcissists Enjoy Kissing?

 Dopamine is released when we do something that feels good, like kissing someone we’re attracted to, which is what gives us that ‘high’ feeling.

-We also have more nerve endings in our lips than any other part of our body.
-What does that mean?
-When we press them up against another set of warm, soft lips, it just plain feels good!
+We also have more nerve endings in our lips than any other part of our body, so when we press them up against another set of warm, soft lips, it just plain feels good!

 In addition to all of that, kissing lowers cortisol levels, making you feel more relaxed.